jarun/buku/README.md

-                           -1 shows the bookmark with highest index -f, --format N       limit fields in -p or Json search output N=1: URL, N=2: URL and tag, N=3: title --replace oldtag [newtag ...]
+                           -1 shows the bookmark with highest index -f, --format N       limit fields in -p or Json search output N=1: URL, N=2: URL and tag, N=3: title -j, --json           Json formatted output for -p and search --nc                 disable color output
-                           replace oldtag with newtag everywhere
-                           delete oldtag, if newtag not specified
-      -j, --json           Json formatted output for -p and search --nc                 disable color output
       --np                 do not show the prompt, run and exit -o, --open [...]     browse bookmarks by indices and ranges open a random bookmark, if no arguments --oa                 browse all search results immediately
-      --shorten index|URL  fetch shortened url from tny.im service --expand index|URL   expand a tny.im shortened url --tacit              reduce verbosity
+      --replace old new    replace old tag with new tag everywhere delete old tag, if new tag not specified --shorten index|URL  fetch shortened url from tny.im service --expand index|URL   expand a tny.im shortened url --tacit              reduce verbosity